-Lowering the temperature during seed maturation is sufficient to increase seed dormancy levels (MacGregor et al., 2015).
+Lowering the temperature during seed maturation is sufficient to increase levels of seed dormancy (MacGregor et al., 2015).
 ICE1 has been implicated in the response to and propagation of the cold signalling response (Chinnusamy et al., 2003; Miura et al., 2007; Kim et al., 2015).
 We therefore determined whether ICE1 or ZOU were required for the response to low temperatures during seed maturation.
-Both ice1-2 and zou-3 responded to this decrease in maturation temperature and like wild type, exhibited increased dormancy (Figure 1E).
+Both ice1-2 and zou-3 responded to this decrease in maturation temperature and, like the wild type, exhibited increased dormancy (Figure 1e).
 Therefore, increased dormancy in response to decreased temperature is independent of ICE1 and ZOU.

-ice1 and zou exhibit abnormal seed development, including arrest of the endosperm developmental programme at the fully cellularised stage, and resultant mechanical restriction of embryo development (Denay et al., 2014).
+ice1 and zou exhibit abnormal seed development including arrest of the endosperm developmental programme at the fully cellularised stage and the resultant mechanical restriction of embryo development (Denay et al., 2014).
 We therefore considered whether the alterations to dormancy we observed were an indirect consequence of these changes.
-For instance, retarded embryo development and a larger endosperm to penetrate could cause the germination program to run slowly or not at all.
-To determine whether the seeds were truly dormant or simply slow to germinate, we assessed ice1 or zou germination for 30 days in seeds with or without cold stratification treatments.
-In these extended germination experiments, we observed little or no extra ice1 or zou mutant seed germination after seven days without stratification (Figure 2A).
-This shows that the mutant embryos are not defective in the germination process itself but rather germinate to low levels due to an increase in seed dormancy levels.
-Because of the morphological retardation of embryo development in ice1 and zou we tested whether ice1 seeds had acquired an additional morphological dormancy that was released by stratification.
-We found that stratification caused no change to ice1 mutant embryo morphology or development, but was sufficient to release dormancy, demonstrating that the increased dormancy in ice1 is physiological (Figure 2B, C).
+For instance, retarded embryo development and a larger endosperm to penetrate could cause the germination programme to run slowly or not at all.
+To determine whether the seeds were truly dormant or simply slow to